Raj-codes/dinov2_mod/README.md

 ```
 Arguments:

---wsi_path: The path to the WSI image file.
+--wsi_path: The path to the WSI image file.\n
---patch_size: Size of the image patches (default: 224).
+--patch_size: Size of the image patches (default: 224).\n
---output_dir: Directory where the image tiles will be saved (default: outputs).
+--output_dir: Directory where the image tiles will be saved (default: outputs).\n
---model_type: The type of the DINOv2 model (vits14 or vitg14) (default: vits14).
+--model_type: The type of the DINOv2 model (vits14 or vitg14) (default: vits14).\n
---model_checkpoint: The path to the DINOv2 pretrained weights file.
+--model_checkpoint: The path to the DINOv2 pretrained weights file.\n
---predict_model_path: The path to the logistic regression model file.
+--predict_model_path: The path to the logistic regression model file.\n
---label_map_path: The path to the label map JSON file.
+--label_map_path: The path to the label map JSON file.\n
---output_json_path: The output path for saving the embeddings and predictions in JSON format.
+--output_json_path: The output path for saving the embeddings and predictions in JSON format.\n
 --model_batch_size: number of images used in one batch by the model

 3. Running __main__.py